zzqq0212/ECG/ECG/docs/usage.md

 ``` bash
 kill $(cat vm.pid)
 ```
-If QEMU works, the kernel boots and ssh succeeds, we can shutdown QEMU and try to run ECG.
+If QEMU works, the kernel boots and ssh succeeds, we can shutdown QEMU and try to run `ECG`.

-## 3. Usage
+## Usage

 Now we can start to prepare a __config.json__ file.
 Move this __config.json__ to `ECG` directory.